 One of the most important questions you must answer following a workplace accident is whether to file a workers’ compensation claim or to pursue a traditional tort claim against a third party.
 An Albuquerque workers’ compensation attorney can help you decide which is most appropriate based on the circumstances surrounding your case.
 For example, grounds for a third-party claim may exist if your injury arose from the use of a defective product or because of the negligence of another party not affiliated with your place of business.

-Common Causes of Workers’ Compensation Claims
+What are Common Causes of Workers’ Compensation Claims?